NoriSte/reactjsday-2019-testing-course/book/about-the-book.md

 - `-sharing`: allows to manage (ore remove at all) the sharing buttons
 - `include-codeblock`: allows to import a block of code directly from a file
+- `include`: allows to import and reuse a MD file

 The book can be configured with the `book.json` file, some of the options can be found [here](https://janicezhw.github.io/gitbook/startusegitbook/configInfo/bookjson.html).